-The mindOUT programme was mounted originally by what is now the Philosophy discipline within PPR.
-In response to the rapidly increasing interest in philosophy among students in schools and sixth-form colleges, outreach and on-campus study events for students from Year 5 to Sixth Formers (including support for A-level students and teachers) have been available since 2005.
-The programme has to date involved students from some 60 different schools across Lancashire, Cumbria, Cheshire, Merseyside and Greater Manchester.
+The mindOUT programme was mounted originally by the Philosophy discipline within PPR.
+This responded to rapidly increasing interest among schools and sixth-form colleges in philosophy and philosophy-inspired enquiry work with children and students.
+Outreach and on-campus study events for students from Year 5 to Sixth Formers (including support for A-level students and teachers) have been available since 2005.
+The programme has to date involved students from some 70 different schools across Lancashire, Cumbria, Cheshire, Merseyside and Greater Manchester.

-The programme offers sessions that are inclusive, challenging and involving.
-Events introduce and explore key concepts in the relevant areas, introducing classic figures and writings as appropriate.
-Our methods are informed by academic teaching, 'philosophy for children' methodology and extensive school experience.
-We combine film clips, stories, pictures, role-play, games and other stimuli with group and individual work, structured research and whole-class teaching in order to engage all students to the fullest possible extent.
+Sessions are inclusive, challenging and involving.
+Events introduce and explore key concepts in the relevant areas, introducing classic figures and writings as appropriate, informed by academic teaching, 'philosophy for children' methodology and extensive school experience.
+Film clips, stories, pictures, role-play, games and other stimuli combine with group and individual work, structured research and whole-class teaching in order to engage all students to the fullest possible extent.

-We work with younger students on exciting and surprising questions:
+Work with younger students explores exciting and surprising questions:

 - Could animals ever talk?